avatech-inc/avanet-web/README.md

 - To combine build and deploy into a single step, run  `gulp build-deploy` (with `--app` arg as above)
 - **IMPORTANT:** The gulp script does not set any default app settings.
 Please make sure all app variables (such as API URL etc.) are properly set before deploying.

+## Cloud Services

+[Click here](https://github.com/avatech-inc/avanet-web/blob/master/account-access.md) for a list of cloud providers and 3rd party services/APIs used by Avanet, along with who has admin/owner access.